 The School of Environmental Sciences (SES) offers programs of study leading to M.Sc. and MES degrees.
 Graduate studies in SES are designed to train people to work independently and imaginatively with a high level of technical skill and scientific acumen.
 It is expected that the graduates of the programs will provide leadership in research and training in academic, government, and industrial sectors of society and who will participate in the formulation and implementation of constructive national and international science policy.

 Potential Faculty Advisors

 Two ways to complete your degree

 - The Master of Science (M.Sc.) develops and trains graduate students that possess a high level of knowledge in the field of environmental science, expertise in specific aspects of environmental science (their thesis research focus), training in laboratory and field techniques, and excellence in writing and oral communication.
 Full details on the M.Sc. program are available through the SES website.

-- The Masters of Environmental Sciences (MES) is a one-year program with the objective to provide a foundation on which students and professionals can study the most recent theoretical and technical advances in the environmental sciences through interdisciplinary (depth) and multidisciplinary (breadth) teaching and research.
-Full details on the MES program are available through the SES website.
+- The Masters of Environmental Sciences (MES) is a one-year course-based program with the objective to provide a foundation on which students and professionals can study the most recent theoretical and technical advances in the environmental sciences through interdisciplinary (depth) and multidisciplinary (breadth) teaching and research.
+Full details on the MES program here.

 Meet the Profs

 Say hello to the professors of the School of Environmental Sciences in these 60 second snapshot videos.
 More faculty videos can be found here.